It’s shaping up to be an absolute scorcher this weekend.

-The National Weather Service has issued an excessive heat warning for Southern California, with temperatures expected to soar into the triple digits today and remain in the 90s through Saturday.
-Even coastal areas won’t be immune, with some beach cities breaking the 100-degree mark.
+The National Weather Service has issued an excessive heat warning for Southern California, which is expected to bake in the triple-digits on Saturday and again on Sunday.
+Even coastal areas won’t be immune, with temperatures expected to reach the mid-90s.

 - Drink plenty of water, and don’t wait until you’re thirsty.